Citral

 226-394-6

-Citral is an aliphatic aldehyde found to naturally occur in lemongrass, lemons, and oranges.
+Citral is an aliphatic aldehyde found to occur naturally in lemongrass, lemons, and oranges.
 It is a clear yellow liquid terpene with a strong lemon-like odor and is used as a flavor in perfumery, cologne, and in soaps.
 It is not endogenous in humans.
-Citral is the most abundant and important component in all citrus-derived flavoring agents and peels oils.
+Citral is the most abundant and important component in all citrus-derived flavoring agents and peel oils.

-As a food flavoring additive, the ingredient has "generally recognized as safe" (GRAS) status from FDA.
-Citral is a common cosmetic ingredient, thanks to its odor-masking property.
-It has a strong antiseptic effect and boosts preservatives' effectiveness in formulation, prolonging the shelf-life of the preparation.
+Citral is a common cosmetic ingredient thanks to its odor-masking property.
+It is a food flavoring additive that has "generally recognized as safe" (GRAS) status from the FDA.
+It also has a strong antiseptic effect and boosts preservatives' effectiveness in formulation, prolonging the shelf life of the preparation.

 Citral is a monoterpene that has two geometric isomers occurring naturally: